dnsimple/dnsimple-developer/DEPRECATIONS.md

 - Python: [Flagged](https://github.com/dnsimple/dnsimple-python/pull/497)
 - Rust: [Flagged](https://github.com/dnsimple/dnsimple-rust/pull/102) (5.3.0)

+### 2026-04-16 - Legacy NS1 and NS3 IP addresses

+The legacy Cloudflare IP addresses behind the `ns1.dnsimple.com` and `ns3.dnsimple.com` name servers (`162.159.24.4`, `2400:cb00:2049:1::a29f:1804`, `162.159.26.4`, and `2400:cb00:2049:1::a29f:1a04`) have been decommissioned.
+The canonical name server hostnames are now `ns1.dnsimple-edge.com`, `ns2.dnsimple-edge.net`, `ns3.dnsimple-edge.io`, and `ns4.dnsimple-edge.org`.
+The legacy `ns1.dnsimple.com` through `ns4.dnsimple.com` hostnames still resolve and answer from the edge infrastructure, so `getDomainDelegation` and `changeDomainDelegation` continue to accept and return them.
+Integrations that write glue records or A/AAAA records for name servers by IP address, including vanity name server setups, stopped resolving on the removal date unless they were updated to the replacement addresses.

+**Removal Date:** 2026-07-06 (Completed)

+**Replacement:** Use `ns1.dnsimple-edge.com` (`199.247.152.53`, `2620:111:8004::53`) and `ns3.dnsimple-edge.io` (`199.247.154.53`, `2620:111:8006::53`).
+See [Discontinuation of Legacy NS1 and NS3 IP Addresses](https://support.dnsimple.com/articles/announcement-ns1-ns3-ip-addresses/).

+**Client Status:**

+- Ruby: N/A
+- Go: N/A
+- Elixir: N/A
+- Node.js: N/A
+- Java: N/A
+- C#: N/A
+- PHP: N/A
+- Python: N/A
+- Rust: N/A

 ## Status Legend

 - **Not started** - Deprecation not yet addressed in client